1 - 20 of 34 items matching your search:

 Commissioned Report | Nov 2007

-This study is commissioned by the World Bank as part of the bank's initiative to build capacity in governance and benefit streams management ...
+This study is commissioned by the World Bank as part of the bank's initiative to build capacity in governance and benefit streams management in selected ...

 News | 4 Oct 2015

 High environmental risks and questionable development outcomes characterise the mining industry.
 A myriad of small companies operate in competitive, high-risk, high-reward settings with weak institutions that fail to enforce regulations.
 Such conditions are highly conducive to corruption, violence, and environmental destruction.